AaliyahBhag/Technical-Assessment/README.md

 #### Opening the Project
 1. **Clone the repository**
-   - Clone the files Main.java and YieldCurve.java in the Interpolation folder from the repository containing the Java classes.
+   - Clone the files Main.java and YieldCurve.java in the Curve Interpolation folder from the repository containing the Java classes.
    - Save the two classes as Main.java and YieldCurve.java to your local machine.
 2. **Open the Project in IntelliJ IDEA:**
    - Launch IntelliJ IDEA.